 Most schools in metro Atlanta are dominated by one demographic.
 They’re poor, affluent, white, black, or Hispanic.
 Their classrooms are filled with fourth-generation Georgians—or refugees who arrived in Atlanta last month.
 Maybe the hallways swarm with hordes of well-off parents who fund booster clubs, cheer at games, and micromanage their kids’ Advanced Placement schedules—or maybe the PTA can’t even raise a couple hundred bucks because parents work two jobs just to keep the lights on.
 Some schools steadily churn out HOPE Scholarship–qualifying, SAT-acing, college-bound graduates every May; others are dubbed dropout factories.

 Then there’s Norcross High School.
-Within this 413,000-square-foot complex on Spalding Drive, there is such a diverse mix of kids from such a range of socioeconomic strata that no single demographic dominates.
-This is really six or eight or a dozen schools in one.
 It’s a microcosm of public education, with a student body that reflects Atlanta’s population forecasts—and academic successes and struggles that replicate school scorecards across the region.

 >> Read the story by Rebecca Burns and Candice Dyer